zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ![2.png](/user-pictures/goat/custommodels/2.png =x400)

-You can then delete the .skl, it is no longuer needed.
+You can then delete the .skl, it is no longer needed.

 After, you will want to make your character upright (if it isnt).
 It is possible that your mesh will have multiple different parts, this will complicates thing if you simply try to rotate it.